TRAINING & WORKSHOPS

 Thomas J. Fan

-Thomas J. Fan is a Senior Software Engineer at Quansight Labs, working to sustain and evolve the PyData open-source ecosystem.
-He is a maintainer for scikit-learn, an open-source machine learning library written for Python.
-Previously, he worked at Columbia University, improving the interoperability between scikit-learn and AutoML systems.
-Thomas holds a Masters in Physics from Stony Brook University and a Masters in Mathematics from New York University.
+Thomas J. Fan is a Staff Software Engineer at Quansight Labs and is a maintainer for scikit-learn, an open-source machine learning library for Python.
+Previously, Thomas worked at Columbia University to improve interoperability between scikit-learn and AutoML systems.
+He is a maintainer for skorch, a neural network library that wraps PyTorch.
+Thomas has a Masters in Mathematics from NYU and a Masters in Physics from Stony Brook University.

 Leonardo De Marchi